ramonvanalteren/jenkinsapi-old/README.rst

 About this library
 -------------------

 Jenkins is the market leading continuous integration system, originally created by Kohsuke Kawaguchi.
-This API makes Jenkins even easier to use by providing an easy to use conventional python interface.

 Jenkins (and It's predecessor Hudson) are useful projects for automating common development tasks (e.g. unit-testing, production batches) - but they are somewhat Java-centric.
 Thankfully the designers have provided an excellent and complete REST interface.
-This library wraps up that interface as more conventional python objects in order to make most Jenkins oriented tasks simpler.
+This library wraps up that interface as more conventional python objects in order to make many Jenkins oriented tasks easier to automate.

 This library can help you: